DEROCK007/News-Website/README.md

 -> Password Modifying

     - User can change his/her password freely by clicking the "Change Password" button on the index page.
-    The old password will need to be surrendered for verification should the user decide to change password.
+    The old password will need to be typed in for verification should the user decide to change the password.
 -> Password Recovery

-    - By clicking the "Forget Password" button on the index, user can reset his/her password without signing in.
-Three security questions and answers were set up when the user first sign up.
+    - By clicking the "Forget Password" button on the index, the user can reset his/her password without signing in.
+Three security questions and answers were set up when the user first signed up.
 These security questions will need to be answered correctly to change password without signing in.
     - Like password, the security answers are also stored in the form of salted hash.
 -> Upload / Update / Delete Picture